 The Right to Information is the Queensland Government's approach to giving the community greater access to information.
 This approach is provided for in the Right to Information Act 2009 (RTI).
-For more background information about the government's approach and details about the new legislation please visit the RTI Queensland Government website.
+For more background information about the government's approach and details about the new legislation please visit the Office of the Information Commissioner Queensland website.

 The Queensland Government made a commitment to provide access to information held by the government, including Councils, unless on balance it is contrary to the public interest to provide that information.

 The Right to Information aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individual privacy.

 Where do I find information?

 If you are looking for information about how Logan City Council operates, a good starting point is the Publication Scheme which sets out key information and how it can be accessed.

 Another source of information is Council's Disclosure Log.
 The Disclosure Log describes the documents that have been provided in response to requests for information under the RTI Act since 1 July 2009.
 Once released, these documents are available to everyone.
 Having said that, care still needs to be taken when re-publishing information from the Disclosure Log as the defamation and breach of confidence laws may apply.